15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Stephen Graham Jones

-This story focuses on a group of Native American men who come to grips with a terrible event during their childhoods.
-Now, they feel like they are being stalked by a supernatural force that will stop at nothing to hunt them down and have to uncover the mystery before it kills all of them.
-Looking for more?
+This story focuses on a group of Native American men who face a terrible event during their childhoods.
+Now, they feel like they are being stalked by a supernatural force that will stop at nothing to hunt them down and have to uncover the mystery before it kills all of them—looking for more?
 Check out our round-up of the best American authors!

 FAQs About Authors Like Stephen King